Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Table 28.1

 Phylum Arthropoda includes animals that have been successful in colonizing terrestrial, aquatic, and aerial habitats.
 This phylum is further classified into five subphyla: Trilobita (trilobites, all extinct), Chelicerata (horseshoe crabs, spiders, scorpions, ticks, mites, and daddy longlegs or harvestmen), Myriapoda (millipedes, centipedes, and their relatives), Crustacea (crabs, lobsters, crayfish, isopods, barnacles, and some zooplankton), and Hexapoda (insects and their six-legged relatives).
-Trilobites, an extinct group of arthropods found chiefly in the pre-Cambrian Era (about 500 million years ago), are probably most closely related to the Chelicerata.
+Trilobites, an extinct group of arthropods found chiefly during the Cambrian Era (about 500 million years ago), are probably most closely related to the Chelicerata.
 These are identified based on their fossils; they were quite diverse and radiated significantly into thousands of species before their complete extinction at the end of the Permian about 240 million years ago (Figure 28.36).

 The fossilized trilobite resembles a footprint, with a rounded front end and ridges extending across the body.